Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 ## Process Explorer

 Process Explorer is an application made by Microsoft that can be considered a "better" task manager.
-On Atlas we have kept Task Manager.
-But if you want to make the default "Task Manager" process explorer just run the `Install Process Explorer.cmd` file in the `Process Explorer` folder.
+On Atlas we have kept Task Manager, but if you want to make Process Explorer the default utility for managing tasks, just run the `Install Process Explorer.cmd` file in the `Process Explorer` folder.

 ## Search Indexing